Cass Intermodal Price Index

 A Measure of Market Fluctuations in Per-Mile Intermodal Freight Costs

-As the nation’s largest payer of freight bills, Cass manages more than $20 billion annually in freight spend, enabling us to compile meaningful logistics data that serves as an indicator of transportation industry trends.
+As the nation’s largest payer of freight bills, Cass manages nearly $21 billion annually in freight spend, enabling us to compile meaningful logistics data that serves as an indicator of transportation industry trends.
 The Cass Intermodal Price Index™ is a measure of market fluctuations in U.S. domestic intermodal costs.
 Cass partners with securities analyst firm Broughton Capital LLC, who provides the analysis we offer each month.

-Our latest data point shows total intermodal pricing rose 4.8% year over year in March after February's 4.9% increase.
-This marked the sixth consecutive month of increases.
-We expect intermodal rates to show better strength in 2017 than were achieved in 2016.
-As the price of diesel fuel has recovered from oversold lows and established a price more consistent with the marginal cost of production from domestic fracked sources, we foresee oil trading in the $45 to $55 range and diesel in the $2.25 to $2.75 range throughout 2017.
-Simply put, the current level of demand and pricing will produce a positive year over year comparison for the next 9 to 10 months.
+Intermodal pricing continues to expand, but pace of growth slows.
+May’s Cass Intermodal Price Index increased 2.2% YoY to 129.3 in an eighth consecutive month of expansion, but the month’s data suggest that pricing momentum is slowing as growth softened compared to the 3-5% growth observed earlier this year.
+That said, Broughton does expect intermodal rates to show better strength in 2017 than was achieved in 2016.
+The price of diesel fuel has recovered from oversold lows and established a price more consistent with the marginal cost of production from domestic fracked sources.
+Simply put, the current level of demand and pricing will produce a positive YoY comparison for the next 6 to 9 months.

 View data points from 2006-present.

 The Cass Intermodal Price Index is an accurate, timely indicator of market fluctuations in per-mile U.S. domestic intermodal costs.
 The index includes all costs associated with the move (linehaul, fuel and accessorials).
 It is based on costs as of January 2005 and uses a base value of 100.